TheSmartMonkey/temtem/README.md

     npm start
     ```

-* Create the windows installer
+* Create the installer

-    First suppress all files of exe and installer if you did a previous intaller

     ```bash
-    ng build
+    npm electron:build
     ```

-    Copy the `package.json` file in the dist folder

-    Go to the root of the project and run this command to create the exe

-    ```bash
-    electron-packager dist temtem --platform=win32 --arch=x64
-    ```

-    Then at the root of the project create the installer with this command

-    ```bash
-    node build.js
-    ```

-    Go in the `temtem-installers` folder.
-Then click on `Setup.exe`
+    Go in the `release` folder.
+Then click on `temtem Setup 9.0.7.exe`

+    It should install the app

 ## What I Learned